Chapter Six · College Savings

 Short answer: use both.
-A 529 plan is the most tax-efficient vehicle for college savings.
-A savings account is better for general-purpose saving, financial literacy, and non-education goals.
+A 529 is the most tax-efficient vehicle for college.
+A savings account is better for general saving, financial literacy, and non-education goals.
 Most families benefit from having both.

 | Feature | 529 Plan | Savings Account |